mauricioaniche/ck/README.md

 - *Number of unique words*.
 Number of unique words in the source code.
 See `WordCounter` class for details on the implementation.

 - *modifiers*. public/abstract/private/protected/native modifiers of classes/methods.
-Can be decoded using `java.lang.reflect.Modifier`.
+Can be decoded using `org.eclipse.jdt.core.dom.Modifier`.

 - *Usage of each variable*.
 How much each variable was used inside each method.